fluidattacks/makes/docs/src/api/builtins/lint.md

 ## lintWithAjv

+???+ warning

-:warning: This function is only available on Linux at the moment.
+    This function is only available on Linux at the moment.

 Lints JSON and YAML data files with [JSON Schemas](https://json-schema.org/).